bernardpeh/practical-symfony-3/manuscript/Chapter_21.md

 ## Update BDD (Optional)

 We have updated some business rules.
-Users can now see and do what they are allowed in the admin area.
+Users can now see and do what they are allowed in the admin area based on their role in the easyadmin yaml config files.
 Its time to ensure we update our tests to reflect these changes.

 ## Summary

-In this chapter, we have cleaned up config.yml and provided a custom solution (Using compiler pass) to make EasyAdmin support user permissions in the admin area.
+In this chapter, we have cleaned up config.yml and provided a custom solution (Using compiler pass and event listeners) to make EasyAdmin support user permissions in the admin area.
 It was a huge effort but not yet a full solution.
 However, it should make life easy for people who wants to configure admin permissions easily.

 ## Exercises